 All identifying information has been removed from all documents and file names.

 Research articles present original research conducted by the authors on topics listed below.
 Along with an abstract, these articles should include a form of the following sections: introduction, review of literature, methods, results, discussion, implications, and conclusions.
 The organization and development of each section may depend upon the methodology of the study.
 Research articles should be no longer than 6,000 words, including all figures, tables, and references.
+Articles should have no more than a total of four tables and/or figures.

 Literature reviews explore, integrate, and/or synthesize significant literature within the scope of this journal.
 Reviews should include an abstract, an introduction, and headings as required.
 They should be no longer than 4,000 words, including all figures, tables, and references.